DPW's Annual Roadway Resurfacing Program-Road to 70 P.C.I. in Five Years

 DPW is sharing these project lists with utility companies and adjacent cities to ensure proactive coordination of construction projects between our agencies.
 This effort will reduce premature damage to our roads through avoidable utility pavement cuts and will improve the service life of the pavement.

-DPW’s first year (2015-16) of its revised resurfacing program was completed in June 2017 and updated in the interactive GIS map and list of roads.
+DPW’s first year (2015-16) of its revised resurfacing program was completed in June 2017 and is updated in the interactive GIS map and list of roads.
 These resurfacing projects included over 53 miles of asphalt concrete overlays and surface seals.
 These projects also included replacement of culverts and concrete drainage and accessibility improvements.
-Resurfacing projects for the second year of our program (2016-17) are in construction now and are expected to be completed in the fall of 2017.
-These projects include over 50 miles of asphalt concrete overlays and surface seals, replacement of culverts and concrete drainage and accessibility improvements.
-As a result of the State’s new funding and Board direction, DPW updated our next phase of projects for 2017-18 and the project has expanded to include additional roads.
-For 2017-18, DPW’s program is tentatively scheduled to go out to bid in early 2018 with construction beginning in summer 2018, and the revised projects are estimated to include over 195 miles of road resurfacing, replacement of culverts and concrete drainage, and accessibility improvements.
-The estimated total resurfacing for the first three years of our revised program is estimated at approximately 320 miles.
+Resurfacing projects for the second year of our program (2016-17) were completed in January 2018 and included over 50 miles of asphalt concrete overlays and surface seals with additional projects to replace culverts and concrete drainage facilities and other accessibility improvements.
+As a result of the State’s SB1 funding and Board direction, DPW updated our next phase of projects for 2017-18 and the upcoming 2018-19.
+For 2017-18, DPW’s program is currently in the process of obtaining bids with construction beginning in summer 2018.
+The 2017-18 resurfacing projects includes over 195 miles of asphalt concrete overlays and surface seals with additional projects for replacement of culverts and concrete drainage facilities, and other accessibility improvements.
+For 2018-19, DPW’s resurfacing program is tentatively scheduled to go out to bid in early 2019 with construction beginning in summer 2019.
+These projects are estimated to include over 184 miles of road resurfacing, replacement of culverts and concrete drainage facilities, and other accessibility improvements.
+The total resurfacing for the first three years of our revised program resulted in completion of approximately 320 miles of resurfaced roads.
+With the new SB1 funding over the next two years, we are planning to complete 379 miles of resurfacing, or about 20% of the total number of our maintained roads.
 DPW will continue to work on future years of the road resurfacing program and will share updates on this site when available.
 View the interactive GIS maps to see lists of projects and roads for completed, current, and future projects.
 Please follow this website to obtain the most current information and updates.